NEU-DSG/tapas-xq/README.md

 ## Setup and installation

+For local development work, you may wish to use the [Docker instructions](docker/README.md).
+The Docker environment handles all the configuration below for you, letting you skip right to actually using the TAPAS-xq API through BaseX.

 ### Setting up BaseX

 TAPAS-xq is designed to run in [BaseX](https://basex.org/), an open source XML database engine.
 [Download either the ZIP or WAR package](https://basex.org/download/) of BaseX at major semantic version 10.